-The following Code of Ethics (the "Code") was adopted by Mohegan Gaming and Entertainment for itself and on behalf of its subsidiaries (collectively, the "Company" and sometimes "MGE") on the date indicated above.
+The following Code of Ethics (the "Code") was adopted by Mohegan Tribal Gaming Authority for itself and on behalf of its subsidiaries (collectively, the "Company" or "Mohegan").

 - 1) Introduction.
-This Code is applicable to all Board Members1, officers, consultants, agents, certain advisors2 and team members of the Company ("Covered Persons"), as appropriate, to: - a) promote compliance with applicable governmental laws, rules and regulations including but not limited to all applicable anti-money laundering, competition, gaming and anti-corruption laws anywhere in the world; - b) promote honest and ethical conduct and behavior, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - c) promote the full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the "SEC"), and gaming authorities and other authorities with jurisdiction over the business of the Company, as well as in other public communications made by or on behalf of the Company; - d) ensure compliance with the Company's systems of internal controls and ensure that public reporting of financial information is transparent and accurate; - e) deter wrongdoing; and - f) encourage and require prompt internal reporting of breaches of, and accountability for adherence to, this Code without any form of retaliation against anyone who makes a good faith report of known or suspected Code violation or unethical or illegal conduct or behavior.
+This Code is applicable to all Board Members, officers, consultants, agents, certain advisors and team members of the Company ("Covered Persons"), as appropriate, to: - a) promote compliance with applicable governmental laws, rules and regulations including but not limited to all applicable anti-money laundering, competition, gaming and anti-corruption laws anywhere in the world; - b) promote honest and ethical conduct and behavior, including the ethical handling of actual or apparent conflicts of interest between personal and professional relationships; - c) promote the full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (the "SEC"), and gaming authorities and other authorities with jurisdiction over the business of the Company, as well as in other public communications made by or on behalf of the Company; - d) ensure compliance with the Company's systems of internal controls and ensure that public reporting of financial information is transparent and accurate; - e) deter wrongdoing; and - f) encourage and require prompt internal reporting of breaches of, and accountability for adherence to, this Code without any form of retaliation against anyone who makes a good faith report of known or suspected Code violation or unethical or illegal conduct or behavior.